-In early 2013, C2ES, in partnership with National Association of State Energy Officials (NASEO) and with funding from the U.S. Department of Energy's Clean Cities Program , began a two-year initiative to develop innovative finance mechanisms aimed at accelerating the deployment of AFVs and fueling infrastructure.
+In early 2013, C2ES, in partnership with the National Association of State Energy Officials (NASEO) and with funding from the U.S. Department of Energy's Clean Cities Program , began a two-year initiative to develop innovative finance mechanisms aimed at accelerating the deployment of AFVs and fueling infrastructure.
 As part of this initiative, C2ES has assembled an advisory group of experts on AFVs, infrastructure, and finance from the public and private sectors to help guide its work.
 The AFV Initiative aims to:

-The initiative’s first output, completed in December 2013, is a white paper on the financial barriers .
+The initiative’s first output was a white paper on the financial barriers .
 C2ES also finished the first of two case studies on business models that could be applied to the AFV market.
-The next steps are to prepare case studies and develop business models that state partners can consider piloting at the project’s conclusion:
+The next steps are to finish the second case study and develop business models that state partners can consider piloting at the project’s conclusion:

 Decreasing reliance on petroleum has important economic, security, and environmental benefits for the United States.
 The nation’s dependence on foreign oil comes at a high price.
 In 2011, the U.S. transportation sector consumed 71 percent of the country’s petroleum supplies.
 Dependence on oil in transportation makes the United States subject to price shocks largely outside of its control since it is a globally priced commodity.
 Researchers at the Oak Ridge National Laboratory estimate the total economic loss associated with oil dependence in the United States was $2.1 trillion from 2005 to 2010.
 These economic losses are due to oil price shocks and oil market influence by the Organization of the Petroleum Exporting Countries (OPEC).
 From an environmental perspective, motor vehicles are also responsible for half of smog-forming air pollutants, about 75 percent of carbon monoxide emissions, and more than 20 percent of U.S. greenhouse gas emissions.